johanhaleby/spek2-lab/README.md

 # Spek2 Lab

 This lab is about getting to know [Spek2](https://www.spekframework.org/) for writing tests in Kotlin.
 You can decide yourself if you prefer to use [Gherkin](https://www.spekframework.org/gherkin/) or [Specification](https://www.spekframework.org/specification/) style.
+If you decide to use the Gherkin style, you can read up on what the different "keywords" mean [here](https://cucumber.io/docs/gherkin/reference/).

 Before starting, make sure to install the Intellij Plugin, follow instructions [here](https://www.spekframework.org/running/#ide).